-The New Zealand National Show Jumping Championships has been the pinnacle show jumping event in the South Island for the past 25 years.
+The NZ National Jumping & Show Hunter Championship has been the pinnacle show jumping event in the South Island for the past 26 years.

 Alan Hampton developed the show’s unique three day championship format based on the show jumping competition held at the World Equestrian Games and applied to ESNZ to have three national titles awarded at the show.

-The national titles were to be the NZ Premier Championship, the NZ Horse Grand Prix Championship and the NZ Pony Grand Prix Championship.
+The national titles were to be the NZ Premier Championship, the NZ Grand Prix Championship and the NZ Pony Championship.

 Alan continued to run the show for a number of years to follow until a sub committee was established under the South Island Show Jumping Committee bringing together all seven South Island Areas to finance and run the event.

-Awarded to the winner of the NZ National Premier Championship
+Awarded to the winner of the NZ Premier Championship (National Title)